bugflux-com/website/source/guide/1.0/getting-started/overview.md

 Demo | Local server
 --- | ---
-You don't need to download Bugflux | You must download and install Bugflux (but it lasts only few minutes!)
-Only one project | As many projects as you wish
+You don't need to download Bugflux | You must download and install Bugflux Only one project | As many projects as you wish
 You can't use it for indefinite time period - we can delete your errors' data after two weeks | Your data is hold until you delete it
 You can't develop or add features to Bugflux demo | You can do with Bugflux code what do you want with immediate effect